egregoire23/UnsupervisedWithR/Bayesian Network on Heart Disease Data.md

     ## [1] 0.2110553

-A second patient is male and has an atypical angina pectoris.
+A second patient is male and has atypical angina pectoris.
 The probability that they will have coronary heart disease is in the low 20%.
-Compared to the baseline probability of having this coronary heart disease, this male patient with an atypical angina pectoris does not appear to be at high risk for the disease.
+Compared to the baseline probability of having this coronary heart disease, this male patient with atypical angina pectoris does not appear to be at high risk for the disease.